TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Abstract

 \section{Abstract}

-The widespread adoption of scalable mobile sensing has led to large amounts of time series data for real-world applications.
-A fundamental application is multivariate time series forecasting (MTSF), which aims to predict future time series values based on historical observations.
-Existing MTSF methods suffer from limited parameterization and small-scale training data.
-Recently, Large language models (LLMs) have been introduced in time series, which achieve promising forecasting performance but incur heavy computational costs.
-To solve these challenges, we propose \textbf{TimeCMA}, an LLM-empowered framework for \underline{time} series forecasting with \underline{c}ross-\underline{m}odality \underline{a}lignment.
-We design a \textbf{dual-modality encoding} module with two branches, where the \emph{time series encoding branch} extracts relatively low-quality yet pure embeddings of time series through an inverted Transformer.
-In addition, the \emph{LLM-empowered encoding branch} wraps the same time series as prompts to obtain high-quality yet entangled prompt embeddings via a Pre-trained LLM.
-Then, we design a \textbf{cross-modality alignment} module to retrieve high-quality and pure time series embeddings from the prompt embeddings.
-Moreover, we develop a \textbf{time series forecasting} module to decode the aligned embeddings while capturing dependencies among multiple variables for forecasting.
-Notably, we tailor the prompt to encode sufficient temporal information into a last token and design the \textit{last token embedding storage} to reduce computational costs.
-Extensive experiments on real data offer insight into the accuracy and efficiency of the proposed framework.
+Multivariate time series forecasting (MTSF) aims to learn temporal dynamics among variables to forecast future time series.
+Existing statistical and deep learning-based methods suffer from limited learnable parameters and small-scale training data.
+Recently, large language models (LLMs) combining time series with textual prompts have achieved promising performance in MTSF.
+However, we discovered that current LLM-based solutions fall short in learning \textit{disentangled} embeddings.
+We introduce TimeCMA, an intuitive yet effective framework for MTSF via cross-modality alignment.
+Specifically, we present a dual-modality encoding with two branches: the time series encoding branch extracts \textit{disentangled yet weak} time series embeddings, and the LLM-empowered encoding branch wraps the same time series with text as prompts to obtain \textit{entangled yet robust} prompt embeddings.
+As a result, such a cross-modality alignment retrieves \textit{both disentangled and robust} time series embeddings, ``the best of two worlds'', from the prompt embeddings based on time series and prompt modality similarities.
+As another key design, to reduce the computational costs from time series with their length textual prompts, we design an effective prompt to encourage the most essential temporal information to be encapsulated in the last token: only the last token is passed to downstream prediction.
+We further store the last token embeddings to accelerate inference speed.
+Extensive experiments on eight real datasets demonstrate that TimeCMA outperforms state-of-the-arts.